Transform Network Architectures for Deep Learning based End-to-End Image/Video Coding in Subsampled Color Spaces: Results

 \subsection{Simulation Setup, Training and Testing}

 The transform network solutions discussed in Section \ref{sec:dnn_archs} are implemented, trained and tested on CompressAI framework \cite{begaint:2020:compressai}, which is a deep learning library based on PyTorch for end-to-end image/video compression.
 Throughout the experiments, the number of channels in the transform network and bottleneck are set as $N=192$ and $M=320$, respectively.
 For entropy coding at the bottleneck, the arithmetic coding engine in \cite{duda:2014:ANS} called asymmetric numeral systems (ANS) is employed.
-As for the entropy model, the mean-scale hyperprior network in \cite{MinnenBT:2018:NeurIPS:MSHyper} is integrated.
+As for the entropy model, the mean-scale hyperprior network in \cite{MinnenBT:2018:NeurIPS:MSHyper} is integrated. {The tested DLEC codec operates in double precision, and the ANS entropy coder has an internal bitdepth of 16 bits.}

 For training dataset, we generated YUV 4:2:0 video content by converting the 448$\times$256 RGB videos in Vimeo-90k Triplet dataset \cite{dataset:vimeo-90k-triplet} into YUV 4:2:0 format using \emph{ffmpeg} software \cite{software:ffmpeg}.
 The resulting YUV 4:2:0 frames (with dimensions 448$\times$256 for luma and 224$\times$128 for chroma components) are used for training, where the batch size is set to 8.
 Each model is trained for 4 million steps using Adam algorithm \cite{Kingma:2015:iclr:adam}.
 Table \ref{table:training} presents some details about the training.